ErwinRieger/ddprint/README.rst

 This is done in a feed-forward manner because there is a delay between controlling the hotend heater and the change of temperature in the melting zone/nozzle, of course.

 :Note: because of this automatic temperature control ddPrint ignores temperature related commands (M104, M140...) in the gcode input file.
+When slicing
+       your models to be printed with ddPrint you can forget about all the temperature settings there.

 Temperature limiter
 ++++++++++++++++++++